diku-dk/futhark/README.md

 Its optimising compiler is able to compile it to typically very performant GPU code.
-The language and compiler is developed at [DIKU](http://diku.dk) at the University of Copenhagen, originally as part of the [HIPERFIT](http://hiperfit.dk).
+The language and compiler is developed at [DIKU](http://diku.dk) at the University of Copenhagen, originally as part of the [HIPERFIT centre](http://hiperfit.dk).
 Although still under heavy development, Futhark is already useful for practical high-performance programming.

 For more information, see [the website](http://futhark-lang.org).